prsoulman/Horiseon-1-5-21-2022/README.md

 ## This is a Website about the Marketing Company Horiseon

 This website for the most part is ready for deployment.
 I added accessibility features.
 I added semantic elements.
-I also changed the semantic elements to a more logical structure.
-I also added a title, and consolidated the CSS classes.
+I changed the semantic elements to a more logical structure, and added a title, consolidated the CSS classes.

 **Links:**
 ---